Glossary

 Credential:

 The credential is awarded upon completion of the University's and the program's academic and curricular requirements.
-A credential can be a Certificate of Completion, Citation, Certificate, Diploma, Associate's Degree, Bachelor's Degree, Post-Baccalaureate Certificate, or Post-Baccalaureate Diploma.
+A credential can be a Certificate of Completion, Citation, Certificate, Diploma, Associate's Degree, Bachelor's Degree, Post-Baccalaureate Certificate, Post-Baccalaureate Diploma, Graduate Certificate, or Graduate Diploma.
 All formal KPU credentials must be approved by the University Senate.

 Credits/Credit Hours/Semester Credit Hours: